HOMEBLOGINQUIRYSEARCH

 Brain cancer can cause several complications, such as:

-- Brain damage: Brain cancer can cause damage to the brain.
-This damage can lead to problems with thinking, feeling, and controlling the body.
+• Brain cancer can damage the brain, leading to problems with thinking, feeling, and controlling the body.

-- Brain swelling: Brain cancer can cause the brain to swell.
-This swelling can lead to increased pressure inside the skull, which can be very dangerous.
+• Brain cancer can cause the brain to swell.
+This swelling can lead to increased pressure inside the skull, which can be dangerous.

 While brain cancer can be severe, with early diagnosis and treatment, many people with brain cancer live long and healthy lives.